-1. Each section of this Court shall select its own presiding judge except that the presiding judge of the entire Court shall preside over the section where he or she resides and over any panel of which he or she is a member.
+1. Each section of this Court shall select its own presiding judge except that the presiding judge of the entire Court, may also be referred to as the chief judge, shall preside over the section where he or she resides and over any panel of which he or she is a member.

 2. Each section shall sit in panels of three judges each as assigned by the presiding judge of the section.